netsec-ethz/rains/man/zpub.md

 * `ZonefilePath`: Path to the zonefile
 * `ConfigPath`: Path to the config file
 * `AuthServers`: Authoritative server addresses to which the sections in the zone file are forwarded
 * `PrivateKeyPath`: Path to a file storing the private keys.
 Each line contains a key phase and a private key encoded in hexadecimal separated by a space.
-* `doSharding`: If set to true, only assertions in the zonefile are considered and grouped into shards based on configuration
+* `DoSharding`: If set to true, all assertions in the zonefile are grouped into shards based on other configuration parameters
+* `KeepExistingShards`: NEW: this option only has an effect when DoSharding is true.
+If the zonefile already contains shards and keepExistingShards is true, the shards are kept.
+Otherwise, all existing shards are removed before the new ones are created.
-* `NofAssertionsPerShard`: Defines the number of assertions per shard if sharding is performed
+* `NofAssertionsPerShard`: this option only has an effect when doSharding is true.
+Defines the number of assertions per shard if sharding is performed
+* `MaxShardSize`: NEW this option only has an effect when DoSharding is true.
+Assertions are added to a shard until its size would become larger than maxShardSize.
+Then the process is repeated with a new shard.
-* `AddSignatureMetaData`: If set to true, adds signature meta data to sections
+* `AddSignatureMetaData`: If set to true, signature meta data are added to sections according to other configuration parameters
-* `SignatureAlgorithm`: Algorithm to be used for signing
-* `KeyPhase`: Defines which private key is used for signing
+* `SignatureAlgorithm`: this option only has an effect when AddSignatureMetaData is true.
+Defines which algorithm will be used for signing.
+Together with KeyPhase this uniquely defines which private key will be used.
+* `KeyPhase`: this option only has an effect when AddSignatureMetaData is true.
+Defines the key phase in which the sections will be signed.
+Together with KeyPhase this uniquely defines which private key will be used.
-* `SigValidSince`: Defines the starting point of the SigSigningInterval for the Signature validSince values.
+* `SigValidSince`: this option only has an effect when AddSignatureMetaData is true.Defines the starting point of the SigSigningInterval for the Signature validSince values.
 Assertions' validSince values are uniformly spread out over this interval.
 Value must be an int64 representing unix seconds since 1.1.1970.
-* `SigValidUntil`: Defines the starting point of the SigSigningInterval for the Signature validUntil values.
+* `SigValidUntil`: this option only has an effect when AddSignatureMetaData is true.
+Defines the starting point of the SigSigningInterval for the Signature validUntil values.
 Assertions' validUntil values are uniformly spread out over this interval.
 Value must be an int64 representing unix seconds since 1.1.1970.
-* `SigSigningInterval`: Defines the time interval in seconds over which the assertions' signature lifetimes are uniformly spread out.
+* `SigSigningInterval`: this option only has an effect when AddSignatureMetaData is true.
+Defines the time interval in seconds over which the assertions' signature lifetimes are uniformly spread out.
+* `SignContainedAssertions`: this option only has an effect when AddSignatureMetaData is true.
+If set to true, all assertions contained in a shard or zone are signed as well.
-* `DoConsistencyCheck`: Performs all consistency checks if set to true.
+* `DoConsistencyCheck`: if set to true, all consistency checks are performed before signing.
 The check involves: TODO CFE
-* `SortShards`: If set, makes sure that the assertions withing the shard are sorted.
+* `SortShards`: If set to true, makes sure that all assertions withing the shard are sorted before signing.
-* `SigNotExpired`: If set, checks that all signatures have a validUntil time in the future
+* `SigNotExpired`: If set to true, checks that all signatures have a validUntil time in the future before signing.
-* `CheckStringFields`: If set, checks that none of the assertions' text fields contain type markers which are part of the protocol syntax (TODO CFE use more precise vocabulary)
+* `CheckStringFields`: If set to true, checks that none of the assertions' text fields contain type markers which are part of the protocol syntax (TODO CFE use more precise vocabulary)
-* `DoSigning`: If set, signs all assertions and shards
+* `DoSigning`: If set to true, all sections with signature meta data are signed.
-* `SignAssertions`: If set, signs all assertions
-* `SignShards`: If set, signs all shards
 * `OutputPath`: If not an empty string, a zonefile with the signed sections is generated and stored at the provided path
-* `DoPublish`: If set, sends the signed sections to all authoritative rainsd servers
+* `DoPublish`: If set to true, sends the signed sections to all authoritative rains servers

-## Issues

-TODO how to handle/spread shards